n-leaV/ece271_lab/Lab_05/README.md

 This part is required only if you are requested to write your answers here.

 * Question 1:
+  BL

 * Question 2:
+  BX LR

 * Question 3:
+  R0
+* Question 4:
+  Push LR to stack before calling a function and then Popping it out after.

 Answers to After-lab Questions (if applicable)
 -------